ibi-group/datatools-server/jmeter/README.md

 ### Batch Test Plan Mode Script Steps

-When the test plan is ran in batch mode, a csv file must be provided that contains rows of test plans of either `fetch` or `upload` types.
+When the test plan is run in batch mode, a csv file must be provided that contains rows of test plans of either `fetch` or `upload` types.
 Each row is then ran the with specified number of threads and loops.

 1. For Each Row: Run either the `fetch` or `upload` test plan according to the configuration in the row.

 ### Upload Test Plan Mode Script Steps

-This section is ran under the `upload` test plan mode or for a feed marked for uploading in the batch csv file.
+This section is run under the `upload` test plan mode or for a feed marked for uploading in the batch csv file.

 1. Create Project
 1. Create Feedsource